susanwinters214/webdev/README.md

 * [Bootstrap](http://getbootstrap.com/) for HTML, CSS & JavaScript - [Learn](http://www.tutorialspoint.com/bootstrap/)
 * [Zurb Foundation](http://foundation.zurb.com/) - [Learn](http://www.tutorialspoint.com/foundation/index.htm)

 Congrats!
 You've now learned the basics of web design and could get a job with the knowledge and skills you've gained.
 But how is your confidence?
 Before you start looking for a job you'll need to have confidence in your new abilities.
 And the way you gain confidence is through repeatedly completing projects successfully.
 Don't worry.
-Nobdoy knows it all!
+Nobody knows it all!
 If you come across something you don't know how to do, learn how to Google your goal and test out various projects.

 _STOP!_ Take a break from reading and go build a few websites using HTML and CSS. <br>